abstractlyZach/reZIDE/README.md

 in an instant wouldn't have any existing windows.
 And rules affect windows at window creation so it's like a chicken-and-egg problem

-Sure, I could just use `tmux`, but that came with some issues:

-* tmux only handles terminals. it doesn't manage browsers, pdf viewers, or anything else
-* tmux has its own keybindings.
-Even if I used `tmux` next to a browser, I'd be using different commands to jump between tmux and the windows.
-I can't do that!
-My brain is smol and it can't handle that complexity.

 ## Goals
 * use only i3/sway to manage windows